graham55/classic-yourls/readme.txt

 = How do I use shortcodes in excerpts? =
 * Enable both "Enable Shortcode" and "Enable Shortcodes in Excerpts" in the plugin settings, then use shortcodes normally in your excerpt fields.

+= What is the excerpt "Read More" replacement feature? =
+* This feature automatically replaces [...] and similar patterns in excerpts with clickable short links, perfect for social media sharing.

 = What shortcode parameters are available? =
 * The plugin includes a comprehensive How-To guide in the settings page with all available parameters and usage examples.